golemfactory/golem-docs/src/pages/docs/reputation/finding-the-best-providers.md

 {% swaggerui url="https://reputation.dev-test.golem.network/v2/openapi.json" /%}

-## Using the Returned Provider IDs in Your Custom Market Strategy
+## Using the Returned Provider IDs to Create a Custom Market Strategy

-Once you have obtained a list of provider IDs from the Reputation API, you can use these IDs to create a custom market strategy in your favorite SDK.
-Below are examples for both `yapapi` and `golem-js`.
+Now, let's discuss how to utilize the list of provider IDs obtained from the Reputation API.
+These IDs can be used to formulate a custom market strategy within your chosen SDK.
+Here's the process:

+1. **Obtain Provider IDs**: Query the filter endpoint with your specific requirements to get a list of provider IDs that match your criteria.
+2. **Integrate into Your SDK**: Use this list of provider IDs to develop a custom market strategy in your preferred SDK, such as `yapapi` or `golem-js`.
+3. **Filter Offers**: In your market strategy, filter offers based on the retrieved provider IDs, ensuring that only offers from providers in your list are accepted.
+   Below are examples for both `yapapi` and `golem-js`:

 ### Using yapapi